PFAS Mitigation

 We have been proactively testing and reporting PFAS levels since 2020.
 In 2023, we began a quarterly program of testing and reporting for PFAS in drinking water.
 During this time, we’ve been evaluating drinking water filtration technologies to remove PFAS from the water supply.
 These mitigation strategies will help us continue to provide clean, reliable drinking water to our community.

-We are currently planning and designing PFAS treatment system upgrades for both Water Station 14 and Water Station 4.
-We’ll start working with a design firm for improvement plans at Water Station 9 later this year.
+We are currently planning and designing PFAS treatment system upgrades for Water Stations 14, 4, 9, 3 and 1.
 As long-term mitigation upgrades are implemented, both PFOS and PFAS concentrations in our water system will decrease.
 These filter treatment systems will allow our water utility to continue to meet the community’s expectation of safe, reliable water service.

 Water Station 14

 Water Station 14 PFAS sampling has consistently been the highest of all water stations and has been at or exceeded state and federal regulations.
-Treatment for this water station has been identified as a priority.
-Designs are a little over halfway completed to remove PFAS contaminates.
-We are designing a new full-scale PFAS filter treatment system for this site.
+Treatment for this water station is a priority.
+Designs are complete for a new full-scale PFAS filter treatment system for this site.

 Location: Northeast Andresen Road and Northeast 78th Street

-Construction: Anticipated to start in spring/summer 2025; work will continue at the site for two years.
+Construction: Anticipated to start in 2026; work will continue at the site for two years.

 Funding: This project was awarded a $12.5 million forgivable loan from the Washington State Department of Health through the Drinking Water State Revolving Fund Loan Program.

-- Install six new pressure vessels with Granular Activated Carbon (GAC) filtration system to meet EPA’s finalized regulations on PFAS.
+- Install six new pressure vessels with Granular Activated Carbon (GAC) filtration system.

 - Improve the water station site with upgraded electrical and pumping facilities.